 BMW is breathing some fresh air into its three-year-old alternative flagship to improve performance, increase range, and add some style.

-Revealed at the 2017 Los Angeles Auto Show, the i8's update (known in the industry as a "mid-cycle refresh increases its battery capacity from 7.1 kwh to 11.7 kwh, improving the car's fairly paltry all-electric range from 15 to 18 miles.
+Revealed at the 2017 Los Angeles Auto Show, the i8's update (known in the industry as a "mid-cycle refresh") increases its battery capacity from 7.1 to 11.7 kilowatt-hours, improving the car's all-electric range from 15 to 18 miles.

-But if you're buying the i8 for its EV-mode range, you're missing the point.
+But if you're buying the i8 for its electric-mode range, you may be missing the point.

-Instead, the more robust battery exists to power an electric motor now throwing down 141 horsepower, a jump of 12 hp over the previous motor.
+Instead, the more robust battery exists to power an electric motor now rated at 141 horsepower, a jump of 12 hp over the previous motor.

-The new electric motor is still paired with a 1.5-liter turbocharged inline-3 ICE, which has been tweaked to reduce noise.
+The more powerful motor is still paired with a 1.5-liter turbocharged inline-3 combustion engine, which has been tweaked to reduce noise.

 The combined system now produces a net 369 horsepower, up from 362 hp in the earlier generation.